JustinVoitel/di-markdown/README.md

 # di-markdown
-Lit Element component to parse a string to show markdown.
+Lit Element component to parse a string and show the converted markdown to the browser.
 Uses remarkable &amp; DOMPurify under the hood